 Discovering The Quetico

-Charlie dedicated his life to ecological education through wilderness experience from an island on Nym Lake, with his wolf mix sidekick Lobo.
-The curriculum is called The Voyageur Wilderness Programme and still runs today.
-My maiden experience there was so profound that I later decided to attend Northland College in Ashland, Wisconsin, which was a short distance from the Minnesota border so that I could visit and become a friend to the man who changed my life and showed me what on this earth is truly valuable.
-I spent many memorable summers portaging those waters with kindred spirits who followed the call to reconnect to that sacred land.
+Charlie dedicated his life to ecological education through wilderness experiences from his island home with his wolf-dog, sidekick Lobo.
+The curriculum continues today as The Voyageur Wilderness Programme.
+My maiden experience there was so profound that I later attended Northland College in Ashland, Wisconsin, which was a short distance from the Minnesota border so that I could visit and become a friend to the man who changed my life and showed me what on this earth is truly valuable.
+I spent many unforgettable summers portaging those waters with kindred spirits who followed the call to reconnect to that sacred land.

 On the Shining Big-Sea-Water

-As I became a part of a extended family of artists and environmental activists, a dream formed to build a log cabin and become self sufficient.
-Eventually I lived off grid and worked co-creatively to construct homes, produce historical multi-media projects and sustainable businesses in Bayfield, Wisconsin.
+As I became a part of an extended family of artists and environmental activists, my dream to build a log cabin and become self sufficient manifested.
+I lived off grid and worked co-creatively to construct homes, co-produce historical multi-media projects and sustainable businesses in Bayfield, Wisconsin.
 I will forever cherish the memories of living on the shores of Gitche Gumee, so aptly named by the Ojibwe people meaning great sea.
 The Ojibwe name for the lake is actually gichi-gami, and kitchi-gami in other dialects, and named by Longfellow, Gitche Gumee in The Song of Hiawatha.

-Years later, while living in the canyons of Malibu, and working as an events producer, I experienced, what I now know was, a spontaneous shamanic journey through my energetic connection to an ancient cactus.
-It was a transmission of full recall as a medicine woman on that land in a lifetime before.
+I had a transmission of full recall as a Medicine Woman on that land in a lifetime before.
 My perception of reality had powerfully shifted and I was deeply moved by this direct revelation.
-Within a few days, I was gifted with a book about the shamanic journey opening a new door to an amazing spiritual path.
+Within a few days, I was gifted a book about shamanism that opened a door to another dimension of my spiritual path.

-This experience led to the meeting of my first of many shamanic teachers, Sandra Ingerman and her teacher, anthropologist Michael Harner, the founder of The Foundation for Shamanic Studies.
-I have since trained with Hank Wesselman, Alberto Villoldo, Theo Peredes, Dr. Hu Len, Malidoma Some and Aama Bombo, along other native shaman in Peru, Ecuador, Hawaii, Costa Rica, Mexico, Nepal, Bali, and Thailand.
-A founding member of The Center for Shamanic Healing in the bay area of California, I now reside in Asheville, NC.
+It led to the meeting of my first shamanic teacher, Sandra Ingerman and her teacher, anthropologist Michael Harner, the founder of The Foundation for Shamanic Studies.
+I later trained with Hank Wesselman, Alberto Villoldo, Theo Peredes, Dr. Hu Len, Malidoma Some and Aama Bombo, along other native shaman in Peru, Ecuador, Hawaii, Costa Rica, Mexico, Nepal, Bali, and Thailand.